ncatlab/nlab-content/pages/1474.md

 =--

-There are various ways to see the existence and to construct the Hausdorff reflection. :
+There are various ways to see the existence and to construct the Hausdorff reflection.
+The following is maybe the quickest way to see the existence, even though it leaves the actual construction rather implicit.

 +-- {: .num_prop #HausdorffReflectionViaHomsIntoAllHausdorffSpaces}